 When the subordinate managers continually create easy targets, the business will be seen as underperforming in a highly competitive market.
 Even when the business is on track to hit new highs, the managers will use up the additional revenues left in the budget because of the budgetary slack made to the budget.

-Such a practice will portray the business as struggling and may force high-performing employees to jump ship to stronger competitors where they are assured of their job security.
+Such a practice will portray the business as struggling and may force high-performing employees to jump ship to stronger competitors.
 Artificially slowing down the growth may also adversely affect the company’s performance.
 Shareholders will start casting doubt on the company’s ability to continue generating revenues.